-- 15.ACT Policing will promote and support a whole of government approach to addressing crime in the ACT community while remaining responsive to changing commitments and adaptive to the needs of the community and the ACT Government. - 16.ACT Policing will support ACT Government strategies and initiatives.
-These strategies and initiatives include but are not limited to: - a) the Property Crime Reduction Strategy; - b) the Blueprint for Youth Justice in the ACT 2012-22; - c) the ACT Prevention of Violence Against Women and Children Strategy 2011-17; - d) the Aboriginal and Torres Strait Islander Justice Partnership; - e) the Road Safety Strategy 2011-20; - f) the Justice Reform Strategy; and - g) the Justice Reinvestment Strategy.
+- 15.ACT Policing will promote and support a whole of government approach to addressing crime in the ACT community while remaining responsive to changing commitments and adaptive to the needs of the community and the ACT Government. - 16.ACT Policing will support ACT Government strategies and initiatives, including capturing and providing relevant information and data.
+These strategies and initiatives include but are not limited to: - a) Property Crime Prevention Strategy; - b) Blueprint for Youth Justice in the ACT 2012-22; - c) ACT Prevention of Violence Against Women and Children Strategy 2011-17; - d) Aboriginal and Torres Strait Islander Agreement - e) Aboriginal and Torres Strait Islander Justice Partnership; - f) Road Safety Strategy 2011-20; - g) Justice Reform Strategy; - h) Justice Reinvestment Strategy; and - i) ACT Alcohol, Tobacco and Other Drug Strategy.